Actindo-AG/Documentation/PIM/API/01_Overview.md

 ### Set the session cookie

-Before you can communicate with the Core 1, you have to set a session cookie.
+Before you can communicate with the *Actindo Core1 Platform*, you have to set a session cookie.
 To do so, follow the procedure below:

 1. Send a request via the [Send] button.
     You receive the following response: